Following the Traces of the Romans.

 - Airport London, Edinburgh or Glasgow and by train to Newcastle (www.thetrainline.com).

-- Return at the end of the tour to the starting point or to the station of Newcastle is organized and included into the price.
-Transfer to the airport EUR 50 per person, payable in advance, reservation required.
+- Return at the end of the tour to the starting point or to the train station Newcastle is organized and included in the price.